Deterministic Control of Stochastic Reaction-Diffusion Equations: Introduction

 \section{Introduction}

 In this paper our objective is to investigate the optimal control of the semilinear SPDE

 on bounded domains $\Lambda \subset \mathbb{R}$ with $f$ satisfying a one-sided Lipschitz condition.
 Here, the control $g$ is deterministic.
 Precise assumptions on the coefficients of \eqref{stateequation} will be stated at the beginning of the following section.
-In the case where $f(u) = ku(1-u)(u-a)$ for $k > 0$ and $a\in (0,1)$, equation \eqref{stateequation} is called the stochastic Schlögl model.
+In the case where $f(u) = ku(1-u)(u-a)$ for $k > 0$ and $a\in (0,1)$, equation \eqref{stateequation} is called the stochastic Schl\"ogl model.

 We will be interested in the optimal control of \eqref{stateequation} w.r.t. the following quadratic cost functional